 Appraisal Method Use Ground Count and On-Tree Fruit Count Methods To determine the potential production and use in conjunction with other appraisal methods to determine percent of damage.
-Juice-loss method To determine the amount of damage for fruit insured as juice, late-season oranges (fresh), and for fruit insured as fresh when production is sold for an alternative use.
-Freeze-damage Method To verify freeze damage to any citrus fruit and to determine the amount of damage for fruit insured as fresh (excluding late-season oranges).
-Hail and Wind-scar Damage Method To verify hail or wind damage to any citrus fruit and to determine the amount of damage for fruit insured as fresh (excluding late-season oranges).
+Juice Loss method To determine the amount of damage for fruit insured as juice, late-season oranges (fresh), and for fruit insured as fresh when damaged production is sold for an alternative use.
+Freeze Damage Method To verify freeze damage to any citrus fruit and to determine the amount of damage for fruit insured as fresh (excluding late-season oranges).
+Hail and Wind-Scar Damage Method To verify hail or wind damage to any citrus fruit and to determine the amount of damage for fruit insured as fresh (excluding late-season oranges).

-B. Ground-Count and On-Tree Fruit Count Appraisal Methods
+B. Ground Count and On-Tree Fruit Count Appraisal Methods

-- (1) Use the Fruit Ground-Count and On-Tree Fruit Count appraisal methods to determine the potential production and in conjunction with the other appraisal methods to determine the percent of damage after damage occurs. - (2) To determine the potential production (boxes produced) and the amount of damage (boxes lost): - (a) select representative sample trees (refer to exhibit 8 for the minimum number of sample trees) within the grove or sub-grove; - (b) count only the fruit that are expected to mature in the normal harvest period.
+- (1) Use the Fruit Ground-Count and On-Tree Fruit Count appraisal methods to determine the potential production and use in conjunction with other appraisal methods to determine the percent of damage after damage occurs. - (2) To determine the potential production (boxes produced) and the amount of damage (boxes lost): - (a) select representative sample trees (refer to exhibit 8 for the minimum number of sample trees) within the grove or sub-grove in accordance with paragraph 21C; - (b) count only the fruit that are expected to mature in the normal harvest period.
 Do not complete fruit ground-count inspections and on-tree fruit counts until after the normal fruit drop period.
 Do not count fruit damaged or destroyed before insurance attached for the crop year or fruit lost due to normal fruit drop as such fruit would not be expected to reach maturity.
-For tangerines, disregard fruit that would not meet, by the end of the insurance period, the 210 pack size (2 and 4/16 inch minimum diameter) or 420 box size under the U.S. Standards. - (i) On Tree Fruit: Determine the number of boxes of fruit that will be considered 100 percent damaged due to insured causes and that are damaged due to uninsured causes on the representative sample trees. - (A) When on-tree fruit are uniformly spaced and/or uniformly damaged throughout the representative sample tree, visually divide the sample tree into quadrants and count the number of on-tree fruit in one quadrant, and/or the number of fruit damaged by insured and uninsured causes.
-Multiply the results by 4 to determine the number of fruit on the entire tree.
-Separately total for all sample trees the on-tree counts for fruit damaged due to:
+For tangerines, disregard fruit that would not meet, by the end of the insurance period, the 210 pack size (2 and 4/16 inch minimum diameter) or 420 box size under the U.S. Standards. - (i) On Tree Fruit: Determine the number of boxes of fruit that will be considered 100 percent damaged due to insured causes, damaged due to uninsured causes, undamaged, and partially damaged.